Bruce-zzhu/Treasure-Hunt-Game/README.md

 The game will run automatically without interacting with keyborad or mouth. <br>

 The code can be run by using IntelliJ opening this folder (after cloning).
 To load different environments, simply copy the file named "environment.csv" from test folder into res/IO folder.
-The res/IO/output.csv file will record the postions of the bullet in each game; whether the player has reached the treasure successfully and the enegy level left will be printed out when the game ends.
+The res/IO/output.csv file will record the positions of the bullet (shot by the player) in each game; whether the player has reached the treasure successfully and the enegy level left will be printed out when the game ends.

 ## Characters